Here’s how to use select() functions.

 Description:

-Write records that do not satisfy the specified expression into a bin file.
+Attach the record filtering action to a cursor and return the original cursor while writing records that not satisfy the specified expression to a bin file.

 Syntax: